Amazon Jungle 200hr

 Do you offer payment plans?

 Yes, we offer payment plans for all our events.
-Our payment plans are designed to cost you the exact same amount as if you pay the full amount at once with your credit card or via bank wire transfer.
-We offer our payment plans in-house and allow you full flexibility in payment frequency: simply pay 150$ deposit to reserve your place, then the remaining balance needs to be paid 30 days before the event start date.
+Our payment plans are designed to cost you the exact same amount as if you pay the full amount at once with your credit card or via bank wire transfer (not more).
+We offer our payment plans in-house and allow you full flexibility in payment frequency: we ask for a 300$ deposit to reserve your place, then the remaining balance needs to be paid 30 days before the event start date.
 You make payment whenever is convenient for you.
 Just send us a message here telling us which training you would like to attend and pay in installments, and we will send you an invoice to pay your deposit.

 Can I bring my partner or child along?